 The south beach offers some post-type fishing along the west end, but as you round the corner into the main channel itself, the current is too swift to hold bottom, and a large conga line is often in effect there.
 Go with the flow and you'll catch a lot more fish.
 Just watch what everyone else is doing, and join in the fun!

 Restrooms are located on the high ground along the curve of the beach.
 On busy weekends, there will be lines at these facilities.
 These facilities are maintained by the City of Kenai, and your efforts in keeping them clean and functional will allow them to service the toilets regularly.
 Do your part by not disposing of trash in the toilets!

-3. Mixed Shore-Based and Boat-Based Dipnetting Area.
-This section of the river is open to both shore-based and boat-based dipnetting, however most of the activity in this area is by boat.
+3. Boat-Based Dipnetting Area.
+This section of the river is open to boat-based dipnetting, and carries an outboard restriction of 2-stroke or 4-stroke DFI outboards, with horsepower limitation.
 The prime time for dipnetting is usually two hours before high tide to two hours after high tide.
 But salmon will sometimes pull a surprise and show up en-masse at low tide.
 You never know.
 The risk of fishing out of a boat at low tide is running aground on a mud shoal, and there are several in the lower river.
 In our next map you can see one of the larger shoals exposed at low tide just below the Warren Ames bridge.
 Even if you run this area at high tide, the most productive dipnetting is going to be in the channels running along both sides of the shallow water.

 Permanent public restrooms are located along the west side of the parking lot, toward the highway.
 On busy weekends, there will be lines at these facilities.
 These facilities are maintained by the City of Kenai, and your efforts in keeping them clean and functional will allow them to service the toilets regularly.
 Do your part by not disposing of trash in the toilets!